Network Centrality and Clustering

 Minimum Cuts

-Now, in partitioning a graph, we may not have any particular \(s\) and \(t\) in mind.
+In partitioning a graph, we may not have any particular \(s\) and \(t\) in mind.

-Clearly, we can do this using \(s\)-\(t\) min cut, by simply trying all \(s\) and \(t\) pairs.
+Clearly, we can do this using an \(s\)-\(t\) min cut, by simply trying all \(s\) and \(t\) pairs.

-Let’s try this approach of finding the minimum \(s-t\) cut over all possibilities in the karate club graph:
+Let’s try this approach of finding the minimum \(s-t\) cut over all possibilities in the karate club graph.

 Code